-"Children's right to freedom of expression includes the freedom to seek, receive and impart information and ideas of all kinds, using any media of their choice.
+Children's right to freedom of expression includes the freedom to seek, receive and impart information and ideas of all kinds, using any media of their choice.
 Children reported that the digital environment offered significant scope to express their ideas, opinions and political views.
-For children in disadvantaged or vulnerable situations, technology-facilitated interaction with
+For children in disadvantaged or vulnerable situations, technology-facilitated interaction with others who share their experiences can help them to express themselves.

-"Any restrictions on children's right to freedom of expression in the digital environment, such as filters, including safety measures, should be lawful, necessary and proportionate.
+Any restrictions on children's right to freedom of expression in the digital environment, such as filters, including safety measures, should be lawful, necessary and proportionate.
 The rationale for such restrictions should be transparent and communicated to children in age-appropriate language.
-States parties should provide children with information and training opportunities on how to effectively exercise that right, in particular how to create and share digital content safely, while respecting the rights and dignity of others and not violating legislation, such as that relating to incitement to hatred and violence."
+States parties should provide children with information and training opportunities on how to effectively exercise that right, in particular how to create and share digital content safely, while respecting the rights and dignity of others and not violating legislation, such as that relating to incitement to hatred and violence.

-may attract criticism, hostility, threats or punishment.
+When children express their political or other views and identities in the digital environment, they may attract criticism, hostility, threats or punishment.
 States parties should protect children from cyberaggression and threats, censorship, data breaches and digital surveillance.
-Children should not be prosecuted for expressing their opinions in the digital environment, unless they violate restrictions provided by criminal legislation which are compatible with article 13 of the
+Children should not be prosecuted for expressing their opinions in the digital environment, unless they violate restrictions provided by criminal legislation which are compatible with article 13 of the Convention.

-Convention.